MohitGoel92/An-Introduction-to-Natural-Language-Processing-NLP-/README.md

 Why is NLP important?

-- Interpretation and manipulation of language is a kew challenge for modern industries.
+- Interpretation and manipulation of language is a key challenge for modern industries.
 - A lot of text data is generated daily, making automated analysis a key task.
 - Human language understanding NLP tasks for:
   - Reading text